Brides of Cedar Falls #7:

 Griff muffled a snort.
 Now there’s a thought.
 “She is,” he lied, hoping he hadn’t responded too quickly.
 A little misunderstanding like this could easily provide the perfect cover story for getting closer to his target.
 He wished he’d thought of it himself.
 He’d never pretended to court a woman before, but how hard could it be?

 To his surprise, his brother pounded one of his fists into his other hand.
-“What do you think Bea Hazelwood is going to say about this?”
+“How do you think Bea Hazelwood will handle the news?”

 Griff blinked at him.
-“Say about what?”
+“About what?”
 He’d been so engrossed in plotting his next move on his case that he’d all but tuned out what his brother was saying.

 Kane looked at him like he’d sprouted horns.
-“About the fact that you’re courting another woman.”
+“About the mysterious new lady you’re courting.”

-Griff was more puzzled than ever about the odd direction their conversation had taken.
+Griff didn’t care for the direction their conversation had taken.
 He pushed back his Stetson, scowling.
 “Why would she care?”
+She’d made it quite clear just how beneath her notice he was.

 Kane barked out a laugh.
 “That’s a good question.
 I’m glad I brought it up.”

-That’s not an answer.
-Griff was more puzzled than ever why his brother had arbitrarily injected the name of a close childhood friend into their discussion.
-Thinking about Bea never failed to make him smile, though.
-She was nearly as spirited as Kane’s betrothed, albeit a more ladylike version of spirited.
+She was as outspoken and spirited as Kane’s betrothed, albeit a more ladylike version of spirited.
 To his knowledge, she’d never publicly gallivanted around in trousers like Bert so often did.
-Bea was equally witty, though, and brimming with opinions on a wide variety of topics — possibly because of the amount of reading she did.
-According to the last tidbit about her that had reached his ears, she’d recently joined some new ladies’ reading club.
+Bea was equally witty, though, and brimming with opinions on a wide variety of topics — probably because of the amount of reading she did.
+According to the last tidbit of gossip that had reached his ears, she’d recently joined some new ladies’ reading club.
 It didn’t surprise him one bit.
-Her mother was notoriously strict with her.
-The book club was likely one of the few places she was allowed to go.
+Her parents were notoriously strict with her — something he’d always suspected was the real reason she’d snubbed him.
+The book club was likely one of the few places they allowed to go.

 Kane pointed at Griff’s mouth.
 “You’re a contradiction unto yourself.”